JarrodButler-ai/jarrodbutler-ai/README.md

 # Jarrod Butler

-I am a technology-driven problem solver with a focus on building practical, scalable solutions that deliver real results for businesses and users.
+I am a technology-driven problem solver with a focus on building practical, scalable solutions that deliver measurable results for businesses and users.

 **Core Skills**
 - Python Development